Dimers and analytic torsion I: Electric correlators

 and such that

-\end{Lem} Remark that for $s=0$, $g_w=2\pi\uK^{-1}(.,w)$. \begin{proof} We proceed as in the construction of $f_\chi$, simply changing the normalisation of the discrete exponentials (or rather reverting to the normalisation used in \cite{Ken_isoradial}, \cite{SmiChe_isoradial}; we follow closely Appendix A of \cite{SmiChe_isoradial} here).
-Let $x_0\in\Gamma$, $y_0\in\Gamma^\dg$ be the two black vertices adjacent to the singularity; let $x_0'\in\Gamma$, $y_0'\in\Gamma^\dg$ be such that $w$ corresponds to the edges $(x_0x_0')$ and $(y_0y_0')$.
+\end{Lem} Remark that for $s=0$, $g_w=2\pi\uK^{-1}(.,w)$; compare with Theorem \ref{Thm:Kencrit}. \begin{proof} We proceed as in the construction of $f_\chi$, simply changing the normalisation of the discrete exponentials (or rather reverting to the normalisation used in \cite{Ken_isoradial}, \cite{SmiChe_isoradial}; again we follow closely Appendix A of \cite{SmiChe_isoradial} here).
+Notations are as in the proof of Lemma \ref{Lem:monholom}.
+Let $x_0\in\Gamma$, $y_0\in\Gamma^\dg$ be the two black vertices adjacent to the singularity; let $x_0'\in\Gamma$, $y_0'\in\Gamma^\dg$ be such that $w$ corresponds to the edges $(x_0x_0')$ and $(y_0y_0')$ (see FIgure \ref{fig:monloc}).
 For $\lambda\in\C$, set

 and for $x\in\Gamma$, $y\in\Gamma^\dg$ adjacent,

 Then $K e_\lambda=0$ and we have the following estimates:

 For notational simplicity, we now assume that $w=0$.